Long Island Man Shocked By Amazon's Response After He Found Undelivered Packages On Side Of Road; 'It's Not My Stuff To Keep'

 “If you’re going to get into this business, act like the post office.
 The post office would have had postal police here by now investigating this,” said Harrington.

 Suffolk Police are investigating.
-On Friday afternoon, Harrington was directed to return the packages to the precinct.MORE NEWS: Parents Hopeful Incoming Schools Chancellor Meisha Porter Will Address Strains Of Pandemic And Growing Learning Gap
+On Friday afternoon, Harrington was directed to return the packages to the precinct.MORE NEWS: House Passes Pres.
+Biden's $1.9 Trillion COVID Relief Bill

 Harrington also pointed out opening someone else’s mail is a crime, and wondered why no one seemed to care about the privacy of the packages until now.